Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah.

-They all ate each other.
+They all had each other.

-People tinkered away with theories, experiments, and new designs.
+People tinkered away with theories, experiments and new designs.

 The first wind tunnel built way back in 1871 in England.